Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

 \subsection{Interference Management and Beamforming}

-In~\cite{1649722}, stratosphere-to-Earth co-channel interference from \ac{HAPS} was analyzed, with a methodology to assess its impact on \acp{TN} through performance degradation.
-The study accounted for \ac{HAPS} mobility, realistic azimuth/elevation distributions of terrestrial microwave links, and progressive \ac{HAPS} loading, providing a comprehensive framework for interference evaluation.
+Interference management and beamforming technologies enhance \ac{HAPS} communication by jointly improving signal strength and reducing interference in remote and demanding areas.
+A comprehensive analysis of stratosphere-to-Earth co-channel interference caused by \ac{HAPS} was presented by Milas and Constantinou~\cite{milas2006simulations}, who introduced a methodology for assessing the impact of this interference component on \acp{TN} by evaluating performance degradation.
+The methodology considered various factors, including the mobility of \ac{HAPS}, the realistic distribution of azimuth and elevation angles of terrestrial microwave links, and the gradual loading of \ac{HAPS} structures.

-The study~\cite{hu2016modelling} examined a \ac{3D} \ac{mMIMO} system where a \ac{HAPS} mounting a horizontal planar antenna array hovers in the sky, serving multiple \acp{GUE}.
-The study modeled intra-cell uplink interference using Beta distributions, and demonstrated that adjusting the altitude of the array can significantly reduce interference, thereby improving key performance metrics such as signal to interference ratio, coverage, and throughput.
+A \ac{3D} \ac{mMIMO} system was examined by Hu, Hong and Evans~\cite{hu2016modelling}, who considered an uplink scenario with pure \ac{LoS} propagation from multiple \acp{GUE} to a \ac{HAPS} mounting a horizontal planar antenna array.
+The study modeled intra-cell interference using Beta distributions, and demonstrated that adjusting the altitude of the array can significantly reduce interference, thereby improving key performance metrics such as signal to interference ratio, coverage, and throughput.

-In~\cite{kang2024terrestrial}, interference between terrestrial and satellite platforms was studied, and a beamforming method using ephemeris data was proposed to dynamically suppress interference.
-By creating spatial nulls toward visible satellites, the technique protected satellite uplinks while maintaining terrestrial downlink performance.

-To expand the operational coverage area for \acp{UAV} in a segregated airspace, Ku-band links can be utilized.
-In~\cite{8384843}, the authors proposed a new conformal phased array antenna, developed with ultra-lightweight aerogel material, to support this architecture while managing interference.
-This antenna design offered high performance at low size, weight, and power.

-In~\cite{guan2019multi}, a space-division multiple-access scheme was proposed with a multi-beam antenna and beamforming algorithm that adapts array weight vectors to improve performance and reduce interference.
+Later, Guan~\textit{et al.}~\cite{guan2019multi} introduced a space-division multiple-access scheme with a multi-beam antenna and beamforming algorithm that adapts array weight vectors to improve performance and reduce interference.
 An improved elliptical cell design balanced \ac{SNR} by broadening inner beams and narrowing outer ones, expanding inner cell coverage while shrinking outer areas.
 This reduced the number of required cells while maintaining coverage quality.
 The integration of space-time block coding with multi-beamforming further enhanced coding and diversity gains without extra bandwidth.

-In~\cite{kim2023dual}, a dual-polarized shared aperture antenna for Ku- and Ka-bands was proposed, developed through a four-step derivation process using slot aperture coupling to achieve broadside radiation in both bands.
-Based on array factor theory, the optimal inter-element spacing was determined, resolving the trade-off between beam steering angles and array spacing in dual-band systems.